 1) Make sure your child is eating healthy and getting enough sleep before starting an exercise regimen.

 2) Take it slow, especially if your child is exceptionally young, unfit, or has no experience with exercise.
-Start with something simple, like isometric exercises, and work your way up from there.
+Start with something simple, like isometric exercises, and work your way up.

 3) Limit the number of hours your child spends in front of a TV or on the computer/iPad every day.